Stichtite: Meanings, Properties, and Uses

 Serpentine typically comes in shades of green, such as mint, lime, forest, or grass green.
 Stichtite is usually found in shades of purple, lilac, or rose pink, causing the two gemstones to have a remarkable amount of contrast when found together in atlantisite.

 Atlantisite is a beautiful stone that has a unique appearance, with swirling patterns of green and purple-pink.
 It is believed to have a powerful energy that promotes spiritual healing, inner peace, emotional healing, and spiritual growth.
-Atlantisite is said to help one connect with their higher self, access their inner wisdom and intuition, and promote self-love and compassion.
+Atlantisite is said to help one connect with their higher self, access their inner wisdom and intuition, and promote higher self--love and compassion.

 In addition, Atlantisite is believed to have physical healing properties, particularly in the areas of the heart, lungs, and digestive system.
-It is said to help with detoxification, improve circulation, and boost the immune system.
+It is said to help with detoxification, improve circulation, and boost the immune and nervous system.

 Chromite and magnetite are also often found in atlantisite.
 That means the stones can have deep brown, dark gray, or black sections, depending on what’s present in the host rock.